|Atlas Coal Mine National Historic Site|

 Image credit: Atlas Coal Mine National Historic Site

-The Mine and Dine immersive experience is offered in partnership with East Coulee School Museum four times a year.
+The Mine and Dine immersive experience is offered in partnership with East Coulee School Museum by appointment.
 Suit up for a (short) day at the mine, make your own brass tag, light and wear a carbide lamp, perform a mine rescue, and get paid.
 Next stop is East Coulee School Museum where you make noodles from scratch and enjoy a family-style Hungarian meal.
-The next one is September 29, 2018 but if you have a group of 12, you can arrange a private event!
+Minimum group size: 12.
 Read more at East Coulee School Museum.

 Know Before You Go